 Polimnia Real Estate System S.r.l. is the company of Sorgente Group Italia active in the real estate services market specializing in Global Service Contracts for Facility Management, Property Management, Building Management, Project Management, Hotel Management services, as well as consultancy services in the same sectors.

 30% of the Gazzetta del Mezzogiorno was acquired through the group, the percentage has fallen at 2% in 29.06.2018 through the publishing company controlled by the group, Musa Comunicazione, the ownership of the magazine Foglio Quotidiano and 80% of the weekly Tempi were taken over (this last publication was sold to the journalistic Cooperative that publishes the monthly).

 Among the most important operations one must point out, the acquisition in 2005 of the majority shareholding in the ownership of the Chrysler Building,through the Michelangelo Fund: this position was subsequently sold in 2008.

 Between 2005 and 2009, the Michelangelo Fund acquired the majority shareholding in the Flatiron Building in New York.

-He is an Art Collector, together with his wife, Paola, leading Fondazione Sorgente Group (www.fondazionesorgentegroup.com).
-They both take care of Collezione M, founded in Thirties.
+He is an Art Collector, and He is President of Fondazione Sorgente Group (www.fondazionesorgentegroup.com).
+Together with his wife, Paola, takes care of Collezione M, founded in Thirties.

 In June 2013 he received the honor of Cavaliere del Lavoro for the sector “Real Estate and Finance”.